Kontikilabs/kontikilabs-sample-bot/README.md

 }
 ```
-###  Build responses to user’s request
+###  Build Responses to User’s Request
-How will your bot handle user’s query?
+How will your bot handle the user’s query?
 API.AI manages this with **intents**, which act as a mapping between what a user says and what action
 should be taken by your bot.

 Proceed by adding new intents to your bot.